adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-the-disadvantages-of-single-page-applications.md

 ## 11. It's going to fail

-[Everyone has Javascript, Right?](http://kryogenix.org/code/browser/everyonehasjs.html) Wrong.
-SPAs *depend* on many different enhancements, and because they tend not to conform to [Progressive Enhancement](/articles/writing-javascript-that-conforms-to-progressive-enhancement/), the experience will be very broken.
+[Everyone has Javascript, Right?](http://kryogenix.org/code/browser/everyonehasjs.html) explains that Javascript loading or executing will fail.
+SPAs *depend* on many different enhancements, and they tend not to conform to [Progressive Enhancement](/articles/writing-javascript-that-conforms-to-progressive-enhancement/).
+This means when it does fail, the resulting experience will likely the blank screen of death.

 ## Summary